martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 * Wind speed state:
   Show actual wind speed in meter per second.

 * Enable logging:
   Enable logging and graphing.

 * Save to log if maximal speed change:
   If the wind speed changes above the stored maximum and there is no time for save log to file, log this value immediately.

 * Maximum number of log records:
   Maximum number of log records (only for csv file).

 * Interval for logging:
   Logging interval (minimum 1 minute).

 * Display in km/h:
   the measured data will be displayed in km/h.

+* Select filter for graph history
+  Without limits
+  Day filter
+  Month filter
+  Year filter

 * Status:
   Status window from the plugin.

 The hardware should be connected as follows:
 <a href="/plugins/wind_monitor/static/images/schematics.png"><img src="/plugins/wind_monitor/static/images/schematics.png" width="100%"></a>

 Visit [Martin Pihrt's blog](http://pihrt.com/elektronika/298-moje-raspberry-pi-plugin-prutokomer). for more information.